 backup that returns the server to its state when the backup was

 made.
-Performing point-in-time recovery of MySQL Cluster tables
+Performing point-in-time recovery of NDB Cluster tables

-with MySQL Cluster and MySQL Cluster Replication can be
+with NDB Cluster and NDB Cluster Replication can be accomplished

 BACKUP in the ndb_mgm client) and